 [Section 130 amended by No. 39 of 2004 s.
 68.]

-131. Power of a warden to act in absence of warden usually presiding
+131. Power of warden to act in absence of warden usually presiding

 Where the warden who usually presides in a warden’s court is for any reason unable to do so, any other warden may act in his place and while so acting has all the powers, duties and authorities of the warden for whom he is acting.